Quick and Easy Tourist Guide to Elgin, Moray, Scotland

 The traditional sport of golf is of course amply catered for by Elgin Golf Club.
 With a 6449 yard, par 69, heathland course, which is a test for amateurs and professionals alike.

-We recommend, this British Pathé film on Scottish Cashmere production, from 1961.
-These Visit Scotland short films on Scottish Whisky production, and Golf in Scotland.
-And these North East Farming Ballads, The Gaugers: 'The Scranky Black Farmer', Shona Donaldson: 'Drumdelgie' and Tam Reid: 'Bogie's Bonnie Belle'.
+We recommend, this British Pathé film on Scottish Cashmere production, from 1961, and these Visit Scotland short films on Scottish Whisky production, and Golf in Scotland.

 Elgin, twinned with Landshut in Germany in 1956, is the civic and geographical centre of Morayshire, and with the amalgamation of the villages of New Elgin and Bishopmill at the beginning of the 20th century, it has steadily expanded to a population of around 23 thousand.

-It is served by a modern road network along the A96.
-Making Elgin the ideal hub to visit not just local historical sites and traditional industries, but, with a moderate climate (for this part of Scotland), it is the idea gateway for a host of outdoor activities.
-With various walking routes, the Scottish Dolphin Centre at Spey Bay, Lossie Beach, racing at Elgin Kart Raceway, and numerous activities on offer at Moray Leisure Centre, ranging from an ice rink to beauty therapy.
-There is something to be enjoyed by visitors both young and young at heart.
+The city is served by a modern road network along the A96.
+Making Elgin the ideal hub to visit not just local sites of historical interest and working examples of traditional industries, but, with a moderate climate (for this part of Scotland), it is the idea gateway for a host of nearby outdoor activities.
+With various walking routes to explore, the Scottish Dolphin Centre at Spey Bay, Lossie Beach, racing at Elgin Kart Raceway, and the numerous adventurous outdoor activities on offer at The Loft Activity Centre.
+For numerous indoor activities we recommend Moray Leisure Centre, with activities ranging from an ice rink to beauty therapy.
+There is always something to be enjoyed by visitors both young and young at heart.

 When it comes time to sample a flavour of local hospitality, and a mix of modern and traditional, why not visit: The Ditsy Teacup, vintage style tea room, or The Drouthy Cobbler café & lounge bar, both in the centre of Elgin.
 Or a little further afield in New Elgin: The Allarburn Farm Shop café, or The Cottar Hoose pub.